| Mike Schneider started playing

 In 2008, Mike Schneider took

-his first steps into what has become a successful venture
+his first steps into what has become an incredibly successful venture

 www.pintsizepolkas.com.

-enjoys spending time with his wife and two children,
+enjoys spending time with his wife and three children,

 times, he's still waiting for his invitation to play Augusta